 How we can help

 Cross border planning is complex.
-When correctly structured and implemented, there can be significant tax savings and cashflow advantages.
+When correctly structured and implemented, there can be tax savings and/or cashflow advantages.
 Problems and higher tax charges can arise where proper advice has not been taken or structures have been incorrectly implemented and operated.

-For help and advice on how to structure and implement cross border real estate activities, please contact your usual BDO adviser or Philip Spencer.
+For help and advice on how to structure and implement cross border real estate activities, please contact your Marios Gregori or Steven Dowers.